azagniotov/stubby4j/README.md

 * [Copyright](#copyright)
 * [License](#license)

+## Advantages of using stubby4j HTTP stub server

+There are a number of use cases where you'd want to use HTTP stub server in your development/QA environment.
+If you are a `Software Engineer`/`Test Engneer`/`QA`, then it should hit close to home with you.
+As an example, some of these use cases are outlined below (this is by no means an exhaustive list).
+Use `stubby4j` when you want to:

+* Simulate responses from real server and don't care (or cannot) to go over the network
+* Stub out external services in a Docker based micro-service architecture
+* Third party web service your application suppose to contract with is not ready yet
+* Verify that your code makes HTTP requests with all the required parameters and/or headers
+* Verify that your code correctly handles HTTP error codes

 ## Key features

-* Emulate external webservice in a SANDBOX for your application to consume over HTTP(S)
+* Dockerzied.
+Stub out external services in a Docker based micro-service architecture
+* Fault injection, where after X good responses on the same URI you get a bad one
+* Dynamic flows.
+Multiple stubbed responses on the same stubbed URI to test multiple application flows
+* Request proxying.
+Ability to configure a proxy/intercept where requests are proxied to another service
+* Record & Replay.
+The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
 * HTTP request verification and HTTP response stubbing
-* Request proxying - ability to configure a proxy/intercept where requests are proxied to another service
 * Regex support for dynamic matching on URI, query params, headers, POST payload (ie:. `mod_rewrite` in Apache)
 * Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification
-* Record & Replay.
-The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
-* Dynamic flows.
-Multiple stubbed responses on the same stubbed URI to test multiple application flows
-* Fault injection, where after X good responses on the same URI you get a bad one
 * Serve binary files as stubbed response content (images, PDFs. etc.)
+* Support for delayed responses for performance and stability testing
+* Support for HTTP 30x redirects verification
+* Support for different types of HTTP Authorizations: Basic, Bearer Token & others
 * Embed stubby4j to create a web service SANDBOX for your integration test suite

 ## Quick start example